Skip to main content

 Posts are ideal for community engagement, weekly messages, or informal updates.
 They keep your app dynamic and give users a reason to come back regularly.

 📣 Posts appear on the My Feed page and can be scheduled or published manually.
+Posts are organized into Spaces, which let you target content to specific products, segments, or custom audiences.

-Which Should You Use?
+🎯 Which Should You Use?

 Use a Product if you're offering...